ampotos/dynStruct/todo/future_work.md

 	This script will load the structure recovered (with user modification) in radare2 and used address of malloc from block in the struct to automatically associated the structure (pf* commands in radare2).

 #pointeur detection:

-	The structure recovering of dynStruct is only based on the size of the different access, looking at some more information at runtime will allow dynStruct to be extract pointeur.
-	I think it's also possible to detect pointer to structure and know what is this structure.

-	*instruction which manipul addr (like ld, ...)*
+	By looking at the addr store in block on the data gatherer it could be possible to detect pointer to structure/heap/read_only data and in case of heap pointer, store to what block (for linked-list detection for example).

 	*ptr to heap data: easy just look if addr in block tree*
 	*ptr to func: easys for binary with symbol, for strip binary check if prologue at addr ? just check if addr it's in text section ?*
 	*for other data ptr: check in what section is the addr ?*